 Fluoride has been shown to increase the number of cells that build bone.
 From the 1950s through the 1980s, sodium fluoride was often suggested as a treatment for osteoporosis.
 However, in the 1980s, Mayo Clinic researchers discovered, during controlled trials involving postmenopausal women, that fluoride increased bone mineral density but also increased the incidence of fractures, especially in the lower extremities.
 Research since then has been conflicting, so fluoride therapy for osteoporosis is controversial.

 Just a sampling of the literature on fluoride and bone health shows conflicting results.

-Journal of the American Medical Association, University of Utah researchers reported a study comparing the number of fractures in older adults who resided in areas with and without fluoridated water.
+A 1992 study compared the number of fractures in older adults who resided in areas with and without fluoridated water.

 The authors concluded, "We found a small but significant increase in the risk of hip fracture in both men and women exposed to artificial fluoridation at 1 ppm (part per million), suggesting that even low levels of fluoride may increase the risk of hip fracture in the elderly."

 Another study published in 2000, showed that fluoride did not prevent vertebral fractures, and that increasing fluoride doses was associated with increased risk of non-vertebral fractures and gastrointestinal side effects.

 German researchers reported in 1998 that drinking fluoridated water did not affect bone mineral density and may decrease osteoporosis-related hip fractures in people over age 85.

 In a more recent study, done in 2006, researchers studied 1,300 women in 3 small communities that had fluoridated water.
 Researchers concluded that "long-term exposure to fluoride did not demonstrate an association with bone mineral density or the risk of bone fracture."